j-tomasik/JS_art_map/README.md

 * Could add in some data and statistics to compare the neighborhoods and their art.
 Such as how old on average the art is, what types of art is most common, which neighborhood has the highest density and concentration.

-* I could also add links to websites about the artists, show more pictures of each picture and add more personalized text and info for each location.
+* I could also add a reset button to clear out the pins instead of the user needing to refresh the page for that to happen.